Your Easy-Peasy Guide to Card Processing for Dental Managers

 Acknowledge risk

 Your dental practice doesn’t need to ignore client concerns surrounding payments.
 It should acknowledge them and show its commitment to patient safety by finding new ways to handle payment processing.
-43% of clients say it’s riskier to touch a payment portal in a healthcare setting than most other public settings.
+43% of clients say it’s riskier to touch a payment portal in a healthcare setting than in most other public settings.

 Adopting a complete payment platform will allow dental managers to acknowledge fears about payment processing while simultaneously offering solutions.
-Those customers that have no issue with traditional cash, checks, and cards can continue paying for services the old-school way.
+Those customers who have no issue with traditional cash, checks, and cards can continue paying for services the old-school way.
 Those patients hoping for maximized social distancing and minimized risk can switch to either a mobile wallet or a contactless option like Text to Pay.

 Transition to contactless payments